MDCore/mdcore.github.io/_posts/2019-08-02-Thoughts-On-Hiring-2019.md

 #### What you'll learn / be exposed to in Year One &plusmn; 30%

 1. Keep selling!
 Candidates want to grow their skills and experience so tell them what they can expect.
 Preparing this can also help you think about what you *want* and what you *need* from a prospective candidate.
-2. There are skills the candidate will *have* to learn to do their work and there are skills are in the nearby environment that they can *choose* to learn.
-You can separate those two lists especially if it lets you bulk up on cool stuff to work with.
+2. There are skills the candidate will *have* to learn to do their work and there are skills available in the nearby environment that they can *choose* to learn.
+Separate these into two lists if it lets you bulk up on cool stuff to work with.
 3. Throw in as much as you can here.
 Think about the opportunities they might want to take.
 Being in a big company can give you a real advantage in attracting candidates.

 #### What we hope to learn about you in the interview &plusmn; 20%

 1. Now we're outlining some **expected competencies**.
 We talk about the skills and thinking we'll need from day one.
 This can be: technology; processes; problem spaces; methodologies; leadership; scope of responsibility etc.
 2. **Be clear** in your mind and in the ad about expected competencies.
-You do this by understanding the scope of this specific role and crafting the ad to match e.g. Does the team need a leader who can teach specific technology skills to a diverse group and work with otherwise little support?
+You do this by understanding the scope of this specific role and crafting the ad to match e.g. In an ad for a tech lead: does the team need a leader who can teach specific technology skills to a diverse group and quickly work with otherwise little support?
 Spell that out in the competencies by looking for someone with some experience.
 Alternatively do you need a leader for a self-organised team that's easy-going on mistakes?
 Maybe you can hire someone with less experience and room to grow—soften the written expectations to attract those candidates.
 In these two examples the basic responsibilities and job title might be the same but the roles will be different so write copy to attract appropriate candidates.
-3. A good fit for this section is a skill that will cause the candidate to quickly fail if they lacked it.
+3. A good fit for this section is a skill that will cause the candidate to quickly fail at the job if they lacked it.
 4. Avoid anything they don't need day one and/or can be quickly taught on-the-job.
 The longer you make this list the more barriers you put in front of potential candidates.
 5. Candidates want to know what to prepare for the interview so this is a space to signal what homework they'll need to do while also clarifying your expectations for them.

 #### What the interview process looks like &plusmn; 5%

 1. Candidates want to know what they'll be in for especially if they're comparing the time and energy needed to interview at different companies.
 A clearly defined interview process—including how much time it's going to require of the candidate—can be a competitive advantage.
+2. This is another space to signal some homework.
+Don't be afraid to tell them about questions you plan to ask in the interview, and what they should bring to answer them.
+You want your interviewee to shine, and letting them be prepared can make a huge difference there.
+E.g. if you plan to ask them about a project they had strong technical input in, tell them to think of one beforehand. *There is more value in prepared candidates than surprised candidates.*
+3. Tell them to bring their own written notes, and that they can and should read from them.

 > ### My Bias
 >
 > 1. I am saddened by how imbalanced and unrepresentative my industry is.
 Writing ads and interviewing is where I can make an impact so I work there to attract candidates that will increase the diversity of our teams.
 > 2. I want to reduce candidate anxiety about being "good enough" to apply.
 > 3. I want to send all kinds of signals that this is a *good* and *safe* place to work especially for under-represented groups.
-Assuming that it *is* a good and safe place; if your team isn't one please don't send that message.
+Assuming that it *is* a good and safe place; if your team isn't a good and safe place please don't send that message.

 ---